davidnalesnik/lilypond-roman-numeral-tool/README.md

 The `\keyIndication` command may be used independently of `StanzaNumber` and a `Lyrics` context, in which case the item to modify will be a `TextScript` item.

+### Scale degrees

+Scale degree indications can be created using the `\scaleDegree` markup command.
+The output is a number with caret preceded by an optional accidental.
+Any of the English accidental prefixes may be used.
+To produce notation for scale degree 5, you would write

+`\markup \scaleDegree { 5 }`

+To indicate a raised scale degree 2, you would write

+`\markup \scaleDegree { s2 }`

+or

+`\markup \scaleDegree { sharp2 }`

+Note: To cut down on typing, you may want to rename this command and `\keyIndication` above.

 ## Example